johnandrea/draw-dna-matches/README.md

 ## Options

-The event name can be changed in the program by editing the value of the variable 'EVENT_NAME' near the top of the code.
-And 'EVENT_ITEM' of 'note' or 'value' as described above.

-The cM value in the note can be given as only a single number, or else it must be a number followed by cM.
-Such as "62", "123cm", "text 123 cm", "1,234 cM", etc. However "text 321 text" will not match.
+event-name

+The name of the custom event in which the data is stored.
+The examples above use "dnamatch".

+gedcom-file

+The full path to the input file.

+--libpath=relative-path-to-library

+The path relative to this program of the directory containing the readgedcom library.
+Default is ".", the same location as this program file.

 ## Display

 In the produced graphs, each dnamatch person will be shown in a green box.
 Any person which has multiple families will be in an orange bordered box.
 Any family with 3 or more incoming connections will have coloured input arrows.

 ## Example